Samuel Grimes: Early life

-Samuel was born on 13 August 1837 at Ashby-de-la-Zouch, Leicestershire, England, and arrived in Queensland on the ship Chaseley in 1849.
+Samuel was born on 13 August 1837 at Ashby-de-la-Zouch, Leicestershire, England, and arrived in the part of the Colony of New South Wales that would later become Queensland on the ship Chaseley in 1849.
 He was involved in farming in a number of areas around Moreton Bay from 1857 and was responsible for developing a sugar plantation on Hope Island in the Coomera River.